Exploring the old Geelong Aqueduct

 In the 1860's, the Irish engineer Joseph Brady was mapping out the Coliban Water Scheme, designed to provide Castlemaine and Bendigo (then Sandhurst) with a reliable source of clean water.
 He recognized that water from the unpolluted upper Coliban River could be harvested at a reservoir at Malmsbury and then brought to the more northerly towns via a gravity fed channel.
 The situation at Geelong was somewhat different.
 Some of the major rivers flowing towards Geelong were badly polluted.
 The Leigh River, a tributary of the Barwon River, flowed through settled country carrying human and mining waste from the Ballarat goldfields.
 Despite this, Geelong had been forced by necessity to utilise this water but the increasing focus on sanitation drove the search for an alternative supply.

 After a number of false starts this search ended with the identification of the Brisbane Ranges in general, and Stony Creek, on the south western branch of Little River, in particular, as the location for a reservoir.
 And so in 1866, work began on the construction of the Stony Creek Reservoir, beside the Geelong Ballan Road.
 And, as with the construction of Malmsbury Reservoir north of the divide, poor management and design resulted in considerable delays in finishing the project.
 It took until 1873 for a seriously compromised reservoir to begin delivering water to the long suffering residents of Geelong.
 Because of the greatly reduced capacity of the damaged reservoir, a second reservoir was soon constructed lower down Stony Creek.
-This would become known as the Lower Stony Creek Reservoir and boasted the first concrete embankment in Australia and only the third in the world.
+This would become known as the Lower Stony Creek Reservoir and would boast the first concrete embankment in Australia and only the third in the world.

 The full history of the Geelong Water scheme is told in Leigh Edmond's book 'Living By Water: A History of Barwon Water and its Predecessors' and is available online.